saucelabs/elemental-next/frontend/docs/updated-tips/22-locator-strategy/ruby.md

 ## Example 2

-While the previous solution works it's far from perfect.
+While the previous solution works, it's far from perfect.
 Of all the possible links on the page Selenium will return the first one.
 So, if there were other links aside from the ones listed in the download list, we may not get the result we want.
 To help this, we can be more precise with our CSS.

 ```ruby
 run do